djpowers/personal-site/src/now.md

 ## 👟 Running

 Switched it up and trying some zero-drop sneakers from Altra.
+Tried them before in a short-lived experiment, but liking them the second go-around.

 ## 📺 Watching

 Revisited _Futurama_, and realized I had never seen the latter half of episodes.
 Also working through the new season of _How To with John Wilson_, which features the best combination of humor and poignancy.

+Also have finally started _Mr.
+Robot_, which was previously on my "shows I know I will like but have not yet watched for some reason" list.

 ## 📚 Reading